Roero – white and red wines in my Glass

-The white comes from 907 hectares of Arneis, known as Roero Arneis, while the red is from 273 hectares of Nebbiolo known just as Roero.
-Both grapes are challenging, but both can achieve spectacular results in the right place and the right hands.
+The white comes from 907 hectares of Arneis, known as Roero Arneis, while the red comes from 273 hectares of Nebbiolo, known just as Roero.
+Both grapes are challenging, but both can achieve spectacular results in the right place and in the right hands.
 The DOCG excludes inappropriate sites such as flat land and valley floors, while the maximum altitude is 400 metres.
 Meanwhile, Arneis, once nearly extinct, has become fashionable, while Nebbiolo surely needs no introduction.

 This article highlights six wines recently chosen by the Consorzio Tutela del Roero to represent their DOCG; three whites and three reds.

 The geology of Roero dates back 130 million years.
 Then it was a sea bed with deposits of sands, gravels and marine clays.
 After being uplifted 2-3 million years ago, the soft limestone and sandstone hills eroded quickly.
 Then there was a dramatic shift in the course of the Tanaro river to its present-day channel some 250,000 years ago.
 Hence the soils that exist today in Roero are chaotically varied but share the properties of being loose and free-draining.
 They lack organic matter and cannot store water for long.
 They are also rich in minerals such as gypsum, formed by the evaporation of seawater.
 Some areas were beaches, and their fossil shells frequent many soil profiles.